Snow Removal Policy

 Level 2: roads are hazardous, drive only if necessary

 Level 3: all roadways are closed to non-emergency personnel.

 Visit the Franklin County Sheriff’s website for the latest snow emergency status.

 Parks and Recreation Inclement Weather Policy

-Full-Day School Cancellations – if South-Western City Schools close due to inclement weather, all classes offered through the Parks and Recreation Department (this includes activities at the Evans Center and Gantz Barn) will be cancelled until 4 p.m.
-The decision to conduct evening classes and programs will be made by 3 p.m.
-However, programs scheduled at a South-Western City Schools location will be cancelled for that evening as well.
+If the South-Western City Schools close due to inclement weather, all classes offered through the Parks and Recreation Department (this includes activities at the Evans Center and Gantz Barn) will be canceled.

 When schools are delayed in the morning, Grove City Parks and Recreation will continue its regular program schedule.

-In the case of severe snow or ice on the weekend, a decision to conduct programs and classes will be made by 8 a.m. on Saturday and noon on Sunday.
+In the case of poor weather/driving conditions on Saturday or Sunday, a decision on whether to conduct programs and classes is made by 8 a.m. on Saturday and noon on Sunday.